kfiertek-nexus-geographics/ihub/doc/sql.loader.processor.md

 The purpose of this loader is to load data from databases and then parse it's data to Json Node collection

-For know supported databases are
+For know supported databases are:

  - H2
  - PostgreSQL